in Wilmington, NC

 Treatments for dry eye may be specifically designed depending on which layers are primarily deficient.
 Treatments options are non-surgical or even surgical if eyelid malpositions are a factor.

-Non-Surgical Dry Eye Treatment
+Non-Surgical Treatment For Dry Eye

 Therapy usually begins with over-the-counter artificial tears, but may also include oral supplements (fish oil, omega-3s), prescription drops to increase tear production (Restasis), punctal plugs to slow drainage of the natural tears produced, antibiotics and/or hygiene regimens to treat lid margin/oil (Meibomian) gland dysfunction.

-Surgical Dry Eye Treatment
+Surgical Treatment For Dry Eye